michalmalinowski87/photo/docs/stripe-local-testing.md

 stripe events resend evt_1234567890
 ```

-## Integration with PhotoHub
+## Integration with PhotoCloud

-For PhotoHub specifically, since the webhook handler is a Lambda function:
+For PhotoCloud specifically, since the webhook handler is a Lambda function:

 ### Testing Wallet Top-Up Flow (Recommended: Forward to Deployed API)